ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-2_ConfigureCAM.md

 # CAM Configuration

-In this lab you will go through the process of creating a CAM connection, testing it and then deployiong a template.
+In this lab you will go through the process of creating a CAM connection, testing it and then deploying a template.
 This lab should take between xx -xx min.

 ### Create a Connection